LG G6 ditches removable battery for water-resistant body

 It will be just the second phone to get Google Assistant, which can answer your questions and give you updates on daily appointments like meetings or flight schedules.

-But LG isn't just working with Google.
-The company has a strong partnership with Amazon, and actually intended to put its Alexa digital assistant into the G6.
-The company shelved the plan because it didn't feel it was ready yet, the person said.
-But Alexa will likely show up in LG phones later this year.
+LG isn't just working with Google.
+It has a strong partnership with Amazon and actually intended to put its Alexa digital assistant into the G6.
+But it shelved the plan because it didn't feel ready just yet, the person said.
+Alexa will likely arrive in LG phones later this year.

-Alexa already shows up in a number of LG products, including its flagship refrigerator shown off at CES.
+Alexa already appears in a number of LG products, including its flagship refrigerator shown off at CES earlier this month.
 LG even had Mike George, the head of Amazon's Alexa and Appstore business, on stage at its CES press conference to talk about the partnership between the two companies.